silaswaxter/CEXForLoop/README.md

 ## Installing

-1. Your compiler must be pointed at constexpr_for (e.g.
+1. Your compiler must be pointed at CEXForLoop (e.g.
    `-I<location-of-this-library>/include`)

 ## Contributing